-The total of the allowances and expenses paid to and incurred by department Ministers by reference to categories.
+The total of the allowances and expenses incurred by or paid to Ministers by reference to categories.
 These categories should be produced in line with government guidelines and will be under headings like travel, subsistence and accommodation.

 Pay and grading structures